ITU-DevOps2025-GROUP-A/itu-minitwit/docs/report.md

 Prometheus then scrapes the endpoint with an interval of 5 seconds, configured in the Prometheus.yaml file.
 Prometheus saves the data in a times series database.
 This database is queried by Grafana which visualises the data in a custom dashboard.
 Our custom dashboard has been built on top of the "ASP.NET Core" dashboard published by the .Net Team (https://grafana.com/grafana/dashboards/19924-asp-net-core/).
 We have added a few custom panels.
-The most interesting being one a table that shows total amount of request per status code for each endpoint.
+The most interesting being a table that shows total amount of request per status code for each endpoint.
 Another useful panel we made plots the request duration of different endpoints.

 Status code panel